peteroupc/peteroupc.github.io/random.md

 - disk access timings,
 - keystroke timings,
 - thermal noise, and
-- the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.
+- the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion (HAVEGE), provided a high-resolution counter is available.

 A value called _entropy_ measures how hard it is to predict a nondeterministic source's output, compared to ideal random data; this is generally the size in bits of the ideal random data.
 (For example, a 64-bit output with 32 bits of entropy is as hard to predict as an ideal random 32-bit data block.)
 NIST SP 800-90B recommends _min-entropy_ as the entropy measure and also details how nondeterministic sources can be used for information security.